-Best Cloud Backup for Canada in 2024
+Best Cloud Backup for Canada in 2026

 Picking the backup service that best fits your needs can be a difficult process, given all the options available to you.
 Further complicating things for citizens of the Great White North is that no backup providers host their servers in Canada itself.
-Because of this, we’ve put together a list of the best cloud backup for Canada to make things easier for Canucks looking for a way to protect their files.
+Because of this, we’ve put together a list of the best online backup for Canada to make things easier for Canucks looking for a way to protect their files.

 Online backup is the easiest and most efficient way to ensure that you’ll never lose access to your files in the event of a hard drive failure.
 Unlike cloud storage services, like Google Drive, backup solutions automate the process by either operating on a schedule or continuously checking your files for changes.
 This ensures that a copy of your files always exists somewhere on the cloud, in case you lose your local version.

 Because of this, it’s much better to rely on a dedicated backup solution rather than traditional cloud storage to keep your files safe.
-With this in mind, let’s have a look at what makes an online backup solution good for Canadian users specifically, before diving into our top five.
+With this in mind, let’s have a look at what makes an online backup solution good for Canadian users specifically, before diving into our top seven.

 Updated IDrive’s pricing information.